 We also coat the carrots in this vinaigrette before roasting.
 They end up getting slightly caramelized and taste super flavorful!

-To round out the Moroccan-inspired ingredient list, we added sautéed garlic and shallots for aromatic depth.
+To round out the Moroccan-inspired ingredient list, we added sautéed garlic and shallots for depth of flavor.

 Sultana raisins added a touch of sweetness and chewy texture.
 You can also substitute with golden raisins (my personal favorite, but hard to find) or Zante currants.